proteusx/etcat/README.rst

   Lists files that belong to a package and optionally with version.

 uses (-u short option)
   Advanced output of USE vars in a package.
-Tells you flags used by a package at time of installation, flags in current configuration and flag description.
+It shows the flags used by a package at time of installation, flags in current configuration and flag description.

 versions (-v short option)
   Displays the versions available for a specific package.
 Colour coded
-  to indicate installation status and displays slot information.
+  to indicate installation status, and displays slot information .
   If the ebuild is from overlay the repository is also displayed (new).

 changes (-c short option)